google/turbinia/docs/developer/develop-minikube.md

 ### Troubleshooting and Tips
 #### Google Cloud Code tools not found (minikube, skaffold, kubectl)
-The extension will add the PATH automtically to your config.
+The extension will add the PATH automatically to your config.
 But if you have a different or custom shell configuration this may fail.
 Add the path manually to your PATH.
 * Linux: `$HOME/.cache/cloud-code/installer/google-cloud-sdk/bin`
-* Mac: `$HOME/Library/Application Support/cloud-code/installer/google-cloud-sdk/bin/minikube`
+* Mac: `$HOME/Library/Application Support/cloud-code/installer/google-cloud-sdk/bin`
 #### Installing K9s
 Install [k9s](https://k9scli.io/) to easily manage your k8s cluster (eg logs and shells into pods)
 #### skaffold commands
-* Enable more debugging info `skaffold dev -v debug
+* Enable more debugging info with `skaffold dev -v debug`
 #### minikube commands
 * Status `minikube status`
 * Stop `minikube stop`